cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 Optional.
 Defines the schema of the external table database objects created by `gpload`.

-The default is to use the Greenplum Database `search_path`.
+The default is to use the Cloudberry Database `search_path`.

 :SCHEMA